“A foolish consistency is the hobgoblin of little minds…” — Ralph Waldo Emerson

 Simon Peter, gifted with the ability to say the wrong thing, this time got one right.
 “Lord, to whom shall we go?
 Thou hast the words of eternal life” (John 6:67-68).

-We do not follow Jesus and we do not believe the Bible because the way is easy.
+We do not follow Jesus and we do not believe the Bible because doing so is easy.
 We believe God’s word and follow the Lord Jesus because this is the only way.
 “Neither is there salvation in any other.”
 (Acts 4:12).

 It’s not like we were given choices.
 It’s truth or consequences.